jarpraca/open-cx-bitx/README.md

 In iteration #5 we were assigned an open issue in the open-cx project.
 This issue consists in creating a button for the participant to be able to click and be checked in. </br>
 For this issue we developed the following:
-* Bottom Tab Navigation (the menu mentioned in the slides provided didn't exist yet)
+* **Bottom Tab Navigation** (the menu mentioned in the slides provided didn't exist yet)
-* Button for check in
+* Button to **check in**
-* Integration of the QR Code Generator so that the user can receive their goodies
+* Integration of the **QR Code Generator** so that the user can receive their goodies
-* QR Code Scanner so the people that deliver the goodie bags can confirm if that participant has already received a goodie bag or not (this scanner was also integrated in the helpScreen because we had no indication if this scanner were to be used inside the app but with an admin account or if it will be a standalone application)
+* **QR Code Scanner** so the people that deliver the goodie bags can confirm if that participant has already received a goodie bag or not (this scanner was also integrated in the helpScreen because we had no indication if this scanner were to be used inside the app but with an admin account or if it will be a standalone application)
-* Changed the participant model to include two booleans: one to check if the user is checked in and another to check if the user has received the gift bag
+* Changed the **participant model** to include two booleans: one to check if the user is checked in and another to check if the user has received the gift bag
-* Implemented the corresponding backend (to check in the user, verify if the user is checked in, say that the participant has received the goodie bag and check if the user has already received the bag)
+* Implemented the corresponding **backend** (to check in the user, verify if the user is checked in, say that the participant has received the goodie bag and check if the user has already received the bag)

 The backend feature could not be tested because we were not able to connect with mongoDB.
 Given that, (and to guarantee that the frontend could run without errors) we decided to comment the backend calls made by the frontend.

+## Last changes in the report

+In the last week we made some major changes to our report so that it would be as complete and accurate as possible.
+Topics we've changed:
+* Use cases and diagram
+* User stories
+* Architecture and Design
+* Implementation
+* Test
+* Evolution - contributions to open-cx